-Parents are responsible for providing insurance that covers their child(ren) if they are injured while at school or during school activities.
+Parents/guardians are responsible for providing insurance that covers their child(ren) if they are injured while at school or during school activities.
 Student Health and Accident Insurance is available for purchase through the school.
 The insurance offering describes several enrollment options designed to fit your individual needs.
 If interested, please refer to the insurance enrollment form provided to you or pick one up at any school office.

 Student athletes must have health and accident insurance in order to participate in intramural or extracurricular athletics.
 Students must provide written proof of insurance prior to the start of the athletic activity.
-A letter from the parents stating that the student is covered is adequate proof of insurance.
+A letter from the parents/guardians stating that the student is covered is adequate proof of insurance.
 Student athletes who do not have and cannot afford insurance should contact their coach.
+Educational material used will be pre-approved annually by the Board of Education.

-Hearing Screening
+Health Screening

 Throughout the year, the school district sponsors hearing screenings.
-Students are automatically screened unless the parent submits a note asking the student to be excused from the screening.
+Students are automatically screened unless the parent/guardian submits a note asking the student to be excused from the screening.
 The grade levels included in the screening are determined annually.